SpecEyes: Accelerating Agentic Multimodal LLMs via Speculative Perception and Planning

 In this paper, we present \ours, an agentic-level speculative acceleration framework that lifts the speculation paradigm from individual tokens to the entire agentic pipeline.
 A lightweight, tool-free model speculatively answers queries that do not require multi-step tool use, governed by a \emph{cognitive gating} mechanism based on answer separability and served through a \emph{heterogeneous parallel funnel} that converts per-query latency savings into system-level throughput gains.
 Across three diverse image understanding benchmarks, \ours{} reduces end-to-end latency by up to $3.35\times$, while it is comparable with the agentic baseline in accuracy and delivers consistent throughput improvements under concurrent serving.

-\myparagraph{Future Work.} However, our speculative model currently operates at agentic depth $D{=}0$ (fully tool-free), limiting speedups on benchmarks (\eg HR-Bench) where most queries genuinely require tool assistance.
-A natural extension in future work is \emph{multi-depth speculation} ($D{=}1, 2, \ldots, n$), allowing the speculative model a bounded number of lightweight tool calls before gating.
-This strategy intercepts queries at the earliest sufficient depth, further reducing unnecessary fallbacks to the heavy backbone.
+However, our speculative model currently operates at agentic depth $D{=}0$ (fully tool-free), limiting speedups on benchmarks (\eg HR-Bench) where most queries genuinely require tool assistance.
+A natural extension in future work is \emph{multi-depth speculation} ($D{=}1, 2, \ldots, n$), allowing the speculative model a bounded number of lightweight tool calls before gating, thereby intercepting queries at the earliest sufficient depth and further reducing unnecessary fallbacks.